Josan88/Canvas-to-Storage-Scraper-Sync/README.md

 1. Log in to your Canvas instance (e.g., https://your-school.instructure.com).
 2. Click on Account in the left-hand navigation bar, then Settings.
 3. Scroll down to the Approved Integrations section and click + New Access Token.
-4. Give the token a Purpose (e.g., "Google Drive Sync Script") and click Generate Token.
+4. Give the token a Purpose (e.g., "Storage Sync Script") and click Generate Token.
 5. Immediately copy the generated token.
 You will not be able to see it again.
 6. Open the `config.ini.example` file and rename it to `config.ini`.
 7. In `config.ini`, paste the token as the value for `API_KEY`.
 8. Set the `API_URL` to your Canvas instance's URL (e.g., https://your-school.instructure.com).

+### Step 4: Choose Storage Method

+In your `config.ini` file, set the `STORAGE_TYPE` to either:

+- `local` - Save files to a local directory on your computer
+- `google_drive` - Upload files to Google Drive

+For local storage:

+- Set `LOCAL_ROOT_DIR` to the directory where you want to save files (e.g., `./canvas_sync`)

+For Google Drive storage:

+- Set `ROOT_FOLDER_NAME` to the name of the root folder in Google Drive
+- Follow the Google Drive API setup steps below

-### Step 4: Configure Google Drive API Access
+### Step 5: Configure Google Drive API Access (Only if using Google Drive)

+If you chose `google_drive` as your storage type, follow these additional steps:

 1. Go to the Google Cloud Console and create a new project (or select an existing one).
 2. Go to APIs & Services -> Library.